Type of Positions:

 - Must be currently registered with the College of Nurses of Ontario (CNO) - if you are a registered nurse

-- If applying to teach clinical courses - must have flexibility to teach days and/or afternoon shifts - Mondays to Fridays.
+- If applying to teach clinical courses in fall and winter terms - must have flexibility to teach days and/or afternoon shifts - Mondays to Fridays.
+Some clinical may also be scheduled occasionally on Saturdays - particularly in 4th year.
 Also must be available to go the clinical site the day/evening before the scheduled clinical day to obtain patient information to provide to the students (for teaching in hospitals and long-term care homes).

 - For teaching consolidation clinical courses (in spring each year), must be available full-time for a two or four week period (depending on the course length), including days, afternoons and weekend shifts.